victorvvu/Google_Ventilator_RNN/README.md

 ## 2. Results
 Here the GRU actually performed fairly well against LTSM models on Kaggle.
 Even though the GRU was out performed by LSTM, I was still able to obrtain good results with a simplier model.
 Unfortunately, I was not able to save my model, since the kernel froze randomly as I was training my model.
 However, I was still able to submit my results in the competition.

 I performed cross validations 5 times.
-Below is the plotted loss fucntion, on one fold
+Below is the plotted loss fucntion on one fold.
+After ~120 epochs, the model starts overfitting so training stops.

 ![Loss Function](https://github.com/victorvvu/Google_Ventilator_RNN/blob/main/data_set_imgs/fig%20(3).jpg?raw=true)